-In order to use our many research databases from off campus, you will need to use either the proxy server or the Virtual Private Network (VPN).
-There are also a few databases you can access for free.
+In order to use our subscription research databases from off campus (or on campus when you are not connected to a UCSB network), you will need to use either the proxy server or the Virtual Private Network (VPN).
+The tools described below will allow you to authentication as a UCSB user in order to obtain a temporary UCSB IP address.
+Note that there are open-access databases and resources you can access for free without authentication.
 Please check our page on Free Publicly-Accessible Databases to find what is available.

 The proxy server, VPN, and off-campus access through UC Library Search are available only to UCSB faculty, staff, and students.
 You must have a UCSBnetID and password to sign in.